Header Image

 One cause of ADHD-HI can be a permanent overactivation of the HPA axis (e.g. in the most commonly used ADHD animal model, the SHR), because an insufficient endocrine stress response does not shut down the PFC and the HPA axis.
 Dexamethasone shuts down the HPA axis and eliminates ADHD symptoms as well as hypertension in SHR.
 The particular high endocrine stress response could explain the ADHD-I presentation form (and possibly SCT given the symptomatology) with too frequent shutdown of the PFC and HPA axis.

 On the other hand, under extreme stress - in fight or flight - it is sometimes simply necessary for survival to make decisions very quickly.we are the descendants of those who were at least not the slowest at hitting or running away.
-We have inherited from the winners (the survivors) their stress response that extreme stress turns off the PFC because faster reactions are advantageous in fight or flight.
+We have inherited from the winners (the survivors) their stress response, that extreme stress turns off the PFC because faster reactions are advantageous in fight or flight.

 If you suddenly find yourself confronted by a hungry lion in the savannah, you should decide as quickly as possible which way to run.
 In the race to be the second slowest at best, the younger parts of the brain (especially the PFC), which are optimized for the careful analytical consideration of problems, are more of a hindrance - because they analyze very, very slowly.
 Fast, spontaneous (but inaccurate) decisions have always been made by the older (and smaller) parts of the brain in the limbic system (amygdala, hippocampus).

 However, this is probably not due to advantages in energy consumption.
-The energy consumption of the brain in both resting and alert states is almost the same.
+The brain’s energy consumption in both resting and alert states is almost the same.
 Whether it is therefore a survival advantage to shut down the new parts of the brain, which are of little help in such emergency situations (because they are too slow), in order to save energy is questionable.
-The brain, which accounts for 2% of body weight and contains less than 1 per thousand of the body’s cells, consumes around 20%15 to 25% of the entire body’s energy both at rest and in action.
+The brain, which accounts for 2% of body weight and contains less than 1 per thousand of the body’s cells, consumes around 20%15 to 25%16 of the entire body’s energy both at rest and in action.
 Active, concentrated thinking varies this value by just one percentage point, so that normal passivity of the brain probably does not result in a significant energy gain.
-On the other hand, “switching off” the PFC due to massive stress could reduce energy consumption.16
+On the other hand, “switching off” the PFC due to massive stress could reduce energy consumption.17

-The cooperation between the new and old parts of the brain is presented in a wonderfully understandable and entertaining way by Nobel Prize winner Daniel Kahneman in his highly readable book “Fast thinking, slow thinking”.17
+The cooperation between the new and old parts of the brain is presented in a wonderfully understandable and entertaining way by Nobel Prize winner Daniel Kahneman in his highly readable book “Fast thinking, slow thinking”.18

 4.3.
 Stress benefits of distractibility, task switching problems and attention problems